Features That Attract People The Most

 Confidence is key

 Attraction isn't all about appearances, so don't go thinking it's all about winning the genetic lottery — there are many things about your character that make you attractive.
 Confidence, for one, can vastly increase your sex appeal.
 Confident people are more apt to send off signals of interest.
 Send more signals out, and you'll get more signals back in return — just don't make it desperate.
-Even if you're not the hottest person in the room, having the mindset that you are happy with who you are can help make a better impression than a model with low self-esteem.
+Even if you aren't the hottest person in the room, having the mindset that you are happy with who you are can help make a better impression than a model with low self-esteem.

 Self-awareness

-So what, exactly, is self-awareness?
-Psychologist Daniel Goleman, author of best-selling book Emotional Intelligence, proposed the most popular definition of self-awareness as "knowing one's internal states, preferences, resources and intuitions," although it can also cover a broad range of things including your needs, desires, failings, habits, your likes and dislikes, preferences and non-negotiables, what makes you angry or defensive, and, conversely, what makes you happy.
+"Emotional Intelligence," proposed the most popular definition of self-awareness as "knowing one's internal states, preferences, resources and intuitions" (via PositivePsychology.com), although it can also cover a broad range of things including your needs, desires, failings, habits, your likes and dislikes, preferences and non-negotiables, what makes you angry or defensive, and conversely, what makes you happy.
 Basically, it encompasses all the things that help you answer the universal question of "Who am I?"

 Authenticity

 When a person is authentic, they're not afraid to be themselves.
-You can recognize authenticity, both in yourself and others, by traits such as having realistic perceptions of reality, being accepting of themselves and of other people, being thoughtful, having a non-hostile sense of humor, being able to express their emotions freely and clearly, being open to learning from their mistakes, and understanding their motivations.
+You can recognize authenticity, both in yourself and others, by traits such as having realistic perceptions of reality, being accepting of themselves and of other people, being thoughtful, having a non-hostile sense of humor, being able to express emotions freely and clearly, being open to learning from mistakes, and understanding motivations.

 Vulnerability

 Being vulnerable entails allowing yourself to be seen in a way that makes you uncomfortable: weaknesses, flaws, insecurities, and all.
 When you're being vulnerable, you choose not to hide who you really are.
-The good and the bad, strong and weak... it's all out in the open.
-Being open, honest, and real, and allowing yourself to be vulnerable, takes guts.
+The good and the bad, strong and weak ... it's all out in the open.
+Being open, honest, and real and allowing yourself to be vulnerable takes guts.

 Even though vulnerability can feel incredibly risky, it can also be deeply rewarding.
-Yvonne Thomas, Ph.D., a Los Angeles-based psychologist whose specialties include relationships and self-esteem, told me that vulnerability — and being open about one's flaws, idiosyncrasies, and weaknesses — makes a person more relatable and human, instead of coming across as too cold or too perfect.
+Yvonne Thomas, Ph.D., a Los Angeles-based psychologist whose specialties include relationships and self-esteem, told The List that vulnerability — and being open about one's flaws, idiosyncrasies, and weaknesses — makes a person more relatable and human, instead of coming across as too cold or too perfect.

-And, if you'll allow me to go full fangirl for a moment, University of Houston researcher Brene Brown has produced some amazing work on the benefits of vulnerability: "embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy—the experiences that make us the most vulnerable," Brown wrote in her best-selling book Daring Greatly.
-And, if you want to feel really inspired to become more vulnerable, check out Brown's TED Talk on the Power of Vulnerability.
+University of Houston researcher Brené Brown has also produced some amazing work on the benefits of vulnerability: "Embracing our vulnerabilities is risky but not nearly as dangerous as giving up on love and belonging and joy — the experiences that make us the most vulnerable," Brown wrote in her best-selling book "Daring Greatly."
+And if you want to feel really inspired to become more vulnerable, check out Brown's TED Talk titled "The Power of Vulnerability."
 It'll leave you feeling both verklempt and awestruck.

 Openness to experience and curiosity